Food Nutrition Facts

 Look for high fiber, low sodium and low sugar content.
 This is helpful but is it the whole story?

 We want healthy foods to eat and instead we are bombarded with advertisements for highly refined processed foods loaded with sugar and salt.
 They are addictive and completely irresistible and the ads are very effective.
+So we need the scientists to help engineer healthier foods that are sold as snacks.

 And then there are some food nutrition facts that are often all over the media that are just plain wrong.